def1ant1/RusticUI/docs/architecture/selection-controls.md

    field-level behavior and extension points.
 The doc comments include rationale for defaults so future migrations remain low-risk.

+### Helper-driven render plans

+Material checkboxes and switches now expose helper-driven render plans (for example `CheckboxRenderPlan`) that pre-compute the descriptor, merge telemetry defaults, and emit a `TelemetryContext`.
+Adapter implementations invoke the plan once per render and then project its `themed_attributes` into React, Yew, Leptos, Dioxus, or Sycamore without recomputing attribute maps.
+The same plan also feeds SSR by calling `SelectionControlAttributes::to_ssr_html`, ensuring hydration receives an identical snapshot.

+Enterprise teams extending adapters should prefer tapping into these helpers instead of cloning descriptor assembly logic.
+Doing so keeps analytics spans, automation hooks, and SSR output consistent even as new telemetry sinks or attributes are introduced centrally.

 ## Testing Expectations

 Unit tests now live under `crates/rustic-ui-material/tests/selection_control.rs`